 The Council is required to provide an estimate of how much business rates income it will collect and therefore how much it will rely upon in setting the budget every year.
 This involves the Council's own assumptions about the levels of refunds that may be given and the levels of outstanding appeals.
-Both of these carry significant risk and will involve assumptions about performance in 2019/20 that will be based on experience of recent years and the use of the most up to date information available.
+Both of these carry significant risk and will involve assumptions about performance in 2020/21 that will be based on experience of recent years and the most recent trends in how appeal cases have been settled over the last year.